 Mountain bike suspension components are affected by very cold temperatures, too, and the settings that feel so perfect during the summer might seem completely off during the winter.
 Oil thickens, air pressure decreases, and friction increases between sliding parts.
 Taken in total, this can make your forks and shocks feel both overly soft and uncomfortably harsh at the same time.

-"Temperature has so much effect on the bike, it’s amazing," said Fox race program manager Mark Fitzsimmons.
+"Temperature has so much effect on the bike, it’s amazing," says Fox race program manager Mark Fitzsimmons.
 "The first thing a consumer should do is double check their air pressure and set sag or pump up the fork/shock to their summer pressures.
 Next would be to open up compression and rebound a couple of clicks.
 But keep in mind, if the temperatures of the dampers increase on longer, rougher descents, damping will become faster.
 The same goes for if the outside temperature increases throughout the ride."

 Riders should also keep in mind the internal layout of their particular components, too.
-A fork with an open-bath damper, for example, will tend to have more oil volume than a fork with a fully sealed cartridge damper and isn't likely heat up as much during a ride due to friction.
+A fork with an open-bath damper, for example, will tend to have more oil volume than a fork with a fully sealed cartridge damper and isn't likely to heat up as much during a ride due to friction.

 5. Tune up the power

 Mechanical components aren't the only thing you need to think about before heading out into the cold.
-Riders who train with power meters should also consider how temperature changes affect your data.
+Riders who train with power meters should also consider how temperature changes affect data.
 Chances are that if you've got a power meter on your bike, you probably also keep it indoors.

 Depending on the actual temperatures outside, that means your bike could potentially go through a huge swing in just a few minutes that could drastically change the accuracy of your meter.
-Stages Cycling claims its power meter automatically compensates for ambient temperature changes but owners of just about every other direct-measurement power meter on the market should take notice.
+Stages Cycling claims its power meter automatically compensates for ambient temperature changes, but owners of just about every other direct-measurement power meter on the market should take notice.

 According to Mike Hall of SRM, the most important thing is to make sure that your power meter is the same temperature as the outside.